davestearns/penny-for-your-thoughts/README.md

 }
 ```

 We define a generic type argument `C` for the currency, but notice that I don't add a trait bound here in the struct definition.
 That is, I just declare `Money<C>` not `Money<C: Currency>`.
 When I first started learning Rust I tended to add trait bounds on my `struct` definitions, but I realized this was both unnecessary and restrictive.
-Since you must add trait bounds on the `impl` blocks when referring to trait methods, and because they only way to create or interact with the type is through methods defined in the `impl` blocks, it's actually unnecessary to add trait bounds on the struct itself.
+Since you must add trait bounds on the `impl` blocks when referring to trait methods, and because they only way to create or interact with the type is through methods defined in the `impl` blocks, it's typically unnecessary to add trait bounds on the struct itself.
 But it's also overly restrictive: we don't want to restrict `C` to be only a `Currency` as we also want to support an `&dyn Currency` or maybe even a `Box<dyn Currency>`.
 We can do that using separate `impl` blocks with different trait bounds and types for `C`.

+At first I tried to construct a single impl block with a trait bound that allowed either an owned `Currency` implementation OR a reference to a dynamic `Currency`, but that doesn't actually make sense, as an `&dyn Currency` is actually a _type_ not a _trait_, so it can't be used as a trait bound.
+But it can be used as the type for a generic type argument in a separate `impl` block, which you'll see below.

+I also considered implementing `Currency` for `&dyn Currency`, which is possible in Rust, but that would erase the distinction between the two: it would then be possible to pass a `Money` with a dynamically-typed `Currency` to a function expecting a statically-typed `Currency`, and the actual currencies might not be the same!

-The first `impl` block should be for methods that don't really care what type `C` actually is:
+So our first `impl` block should be for methods that don't really care what type `C` actually is:

 ```rust
 /// Common functions for statically and dynamically-typed currencies.